silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 ### Search Filter Modifiers

-The where clauses showcased in the previous two sections (filter and exclude) specify case-insensitive exact matches by default.
+The where clauses showcased in the previous two sections (filter and exclude) specify exact matches by default.
 However, there are a number of suffixes that you can put on field names to change this behaviour `":StartsWith"`, `":EndsWith"`, `":PartialMatch"`, `":GreaterThan"`, `":LessThan"`, `":Negation"`.

 Each of these suffixes is represented in the ORM as a subclass of `[api:SearchFilter]`.
 Developers can define their own SearchFilters if needing to extend the ORM filter and exclude behaviours.

+These suffixes can also take modifiers themselves.
+The modifiers currently supported are `":not"`, `":nocase"` and `":case"`.
+These negate the filter, make it case-insensitive and make it case-sensitive respectively.
+The default comparison uses the database's default.
+For MySQL and MSSQL, this is case-insensitive.
+For PostgreSQL, this is case-sensitive.

 The following is a query which will return everyone whose first name doesn't start with S, who has logged in since 1/1/2011.